JjayTTP/2022TTP-Application-Project/README.md

 2. About/Intro: The about page is where you get to talk about yourself.
 Do you have a pop pitch?
 This is the place to put it.
 Write a bio.
 Show a picture.
 Talk about your love of cats, books, or milkshakes.
 Make this part personal.
 You can have combine this section wit your landing page if it makes sense.

-3. Projects: This section is where you put projects you've worked on during your time at Pursuit and personal projects you may have.
-Link to each project's GitHub repo, include a screenshot, and write a description.
-If the project is deployed, include a link to the live version.

-4. Contact links: You can put it at the bottom of your page as a footer or in a contact me section.
+3. Contact links: You can put it at the bottom of your page as a footer or in a contact me section.
 A good font with tons of social icons is [FontAwesome](fontawesome.com)

-5. Other: (Optional) Anything else with things you may want to include, if you write, then a blog section, if you paint or photograph then a gallery section etc.
+4. Other: (Optional) Anything else with things you may want to include, if you write, then a blog section, if you paint or photograph then a gallery section, projects you might be working on etc.

 <h3> Hints for showing and hiding elements </h3>